 5. Photographic Collection

 Albertina Vienna.
 Hardly anyone visits a museum to have gourmet food, but Albertina may be an exception.
 In an adjacent wing of the museum, Demel owner Attila Dogudan offers fine Viennese and international cuisine.
-In contrast to the rococo glitz, the restaurant interiors exude mid century modern chic.
-What a great way to digest rich art with delicately prepared cuisine!
+In contrast to the rococo glitz, the interiors of restaurant DO&CO exude mid century modern chic.
+What a great way to digest the rich art exhibited there with delicately prepared cuisine!

 Albertina Vienna: Practicalities